MouadMaaziz/Distance_Matrix_API_/README.md

 </br>3.
 Install the required dependencies by running the command
 > pip install pandas requests

-</br>4. reate an input Excel file named 'input.xlsx' in the same directory as the script, and add a sheet named Sheet1 with two columns: origin and destination.
+</br>4.
+Create an input Excel file named 'input.xlsx' in the same directory as the script, and add a sheet named Sheet1 with two columns: origin and destination.
 Enter the addresses you want to calculate the distances and durations for in these columns.

 </br>5.
 Run the script